novahdesign/novahdesign/README.md

 ### Anova's Github.
 Welcome!

 I'm a Computer Science & Business student, focused on building creative tools to help others.
-In particular, I'm interested in how best to convey knowledge and using code to create art that resonates.
+In particular, I'm interested in creative computing, HCI, AI, ML, open source knowledge, and using tech to create art that resonates with diverse audiences.

 - 👾 My past experiences include: